Analysis of Circuit-based Per-Panel Diode Model of Photovoltaic Array: Conclusions

-When the array is partly shaded, the panels in the array are no longer uniform.
-In this example, we assume 26 out of 30 panels are uniform with solar irradiance of 1000 $W/m^2$.
-We assume 4 panels on the top left to be non-uniform with irradiance of 400, 500, and 600 $W/m^2$.
-Fig. \ref{fig:top_left_corner_PSC_scheme} shows the partial shading in this example.
-We assume the temperature is uniform (298$K$) for all panels in the array.
-We use the average irradiance of the array as input irradiance for $\SDM{A}$ to satisfy \eqref{eq:Iph_sumIph}.
-In this scenario, the average irradiance is 933.3 $W/m^2$.
+\textbf{Partial shading condition}: In this scenario, 26 out of the 30 panels operate under uniform irradiance of 1000~W/m$^{2}$; the remaining four panels in the top-left corner have irradiance levels of 400, 500, and 600~W/m$^{2}$ as shown in Fig.~\ref{fig:non_uniform_scenarios}(a).
+We assume panel temperature is uniform across the array at 298~K. We use the average irradiance of the array (933.3~W/m$^{2}$) as effective irradiance for $\SDM{A}$.

-When the array is partly shaded, the IV and power curve of PV no longer overlap for the two models.
-Fig. \ref{fig:IV_Power_AAM_ACM_PSC} shows the IV and power curve of the $\SDM{A}$ and $\PPDM{}$.